Solayiwo/image-compression-algorithm/README.md

 ## What We Struggled With

 While the core functionality of the application works well, we faced challenges with the user experience, particularly around handling larger images efficiently and ensuring that the compression process run successfully.
-This is an area I aim to improve in future iterations.
+This is an area we aim to improve in future iterations.

 ## Next Iteration